peberhard/openscad-carving-plugin-doc-examples/README.md

 # Concept

-This plugin tries to follow natural step from a 'carving' point of view.
+This project tries to follow natural step from a 'carving' point of view.

 Design steps: